Ehyiah/ux-quill/README.md

 ```
 This example will display a h1 and h2 header options side by side and another Group containing a Bold and an Italic fields

-You can add as many Groups as you like or just One if you don't need the WYSIWYG options to have spaces beetwen them.
+You can add as many Groups as you like or just One if you don't need the WYSIWYG options to have spaces between them.

 Many fields have options:

 ### Fields
 - ***HeaderField***
+// To finish